Toluca International Airport: Ground transportation

 The primary transportation to and from the airport is currently by road, with car rental and taxi services available.
 The airport lacks consistent public transport, private shuttles, and bus services.
 However, a shuttle connecting to the Toluca-Mexico City train line El Insurgente is expected to start in 2024, connecting to the Metepec railway station and improving overall accessibility.

+Accidents and incidents

+On 15 December 2025, a Cessna Citation III flying from Acapulco International Airport crashed 800 meters from the runway during an attempted emergency landing on a football pitch.
+The crash killed all 10 people on board the plane.
+The crash started a large fire, which caused the evacuation of around 130 people in the area.